mettbroetchen43/boatswain/README.md

 ## udev rules

-Elgato Stream Deck devices should be compatible starting from udev v250.
+Most Elgato Stream Deck devices should be compatible starting from udev v250.
+Stream Deck Pedal is not yet in any udev release.
+Stream Deck XL v2 is only available with udev v252.
 If your version of udev is older than that, add the following content to `/etc/udev/rules.d/50-elgato.rules`:

 ```
 # Elgato Stream Deck Mini